Release Notes 3.0.0

 -

-OpenRulesEngine no longer
+OpenRulesEngine no

-uses environment variables "openrulesBaseDir" and "openrulesConfigDir".
+"openrulesBaseDir" and "openrulesConfigDir".
+You may

-You may define your own environment variables and use them
+define your own environment variables and use them

 inside the main-xls files definition.